nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 > <span style="color:Gray"> NOTE! </span> <br>
 >
 > * Constraint rationale: Phone number constraints are based on the upper and lower limit of country codes, area codes, and number digit lengths.
-> * Duplicate handling rationale: Phone numbers are unique to each individual
+> * Duplicate handling rationale: Phone numbers are unique to each individual.

 ### Email